10 Cool Pinterest Restaurant Ideas

 How to Use Pinterest Boards to Market Your Restaurant

 Pinterest is a fun way to promote your restaurant.
 Use Pinterest to build a series of virtual bulletin boards to promote different parts of your restaurant, from your menu to your nightlife to your catering services.
 You can also use Pinterest boards to enhance your restaurant’s reputation by showing off media buzz, awards, in the news.
-Do you take part in community fundraisers/ Build a board to show it off.
-Finally Pinterest, learn something to try at your restaurant, recipe, tablescapes, cocktails.
+Do you take part in community fundraisers?
+Build a board to show it off.
+Finally, use Pinterest to learn something new to try at your restaurant including recipes, tablescapes, cocktails.

-1. Tablescapes.
 Parties and events are very popular on Pinterest, as any prospective bride will tell you.
 Forget the standard white linen tablecloth and napkin folded in a fan.
 Today’s event planners, whether brides, businesses or others, want a certain wow factor from their caterer.
-Check out the many tablescapes ideas available to inspire you for weddings, rehearsal dinners and other catered events.
+Check out the many tablescapes ideas available to inspire you for weddings, rehearsal dinners, and other catered events.

-2. Holiday Boards.
 Put yourself in the holiday spirit of and drive traffic to your website at the same time.
-Mix pictures of seasonal events with recipes, drinks, crafts and images.
-Starbucks does a good job on integrating seasons with their products.
-For example, on their Christmas Board, there are pins of their coffee alongside Christmas breakfast ideas, snowman crafts and holiday table centerpieces.
+Mix pictures of seasonal events with recipes, drinks, crafts, and images.
+Starbucks does a good job of integrating seasons with their products.
+For example, on their Christmas Board, there are pins of their coffee alongside Christmas breakfast ideas, snowman crafts, and holiday table centerpieces.

-9. Humor.
-Everyone loves a good laugh and with Pinterest you can show off your restaurant’s fun side.
+Everyone loves a good laugh and with Pinterest, you can show off your restaurant’s fun side.
 Build a board of funny images, ecards or other memes.
-Try to find pins that are somehow food related, like this one.
+Try to find pins that are somehow food-related.

 10. Awards Boards